 However, it is essential to understand that sensitivity to workplace hazards will vary for both men and women.
 Workplace challenges faced by men will be a lot different than women.

 Times have changed, haven't they?
 I mean, things are different now and way better in terms of gender equality, yet being a woman is not easy.
 There are still a lot of things to be worked upon.
 And work premises are one of them.
 Workplace scenes need to evolve on a large scale, and many concerns yet to be addressed.

 When it comes to women’s health issues at work, male counterparts fail to understand the intensity.

 So, let's have a look at some of the common health problems women face at work.

 1. Reproductive issues

-Besides pregnancy, there is nothing like menstrual leave too.
-Managing periods at work becomes extremely difficult with hormonal changes and mood swings, especially if the period comes bearing cramps.
-In that case, you are gone, for workplaces can be very chaotic, thereby driving us crazy.
+Also, the concept of menstrual leave is not taken into consideration either.
+Thus, managing period at work becomes extremely difficult with hormonal changes and mood swings, especially if the period comes bearing cramps.

 As it is known, physiologically, men and women are not the same.
 It can be why musculoskeletal disorders- injuries of muscles, joints, arms, legs- are more prominent in women than in men.

 And, one of the reasons behind this disorder may be the sedentary lifestyle prevalent these days.

 Sitting in front of the system all day long does take a toll on both genders' physical health.
 But since there are biological differences between men and women, this disorder is found most amongst women than in men.